ngntrgduc/codewars-unfollow/README.md

 ```
 # Note
 - I use selenium with Microsoft Edge.
 If you want to use another browser, please check out [webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager).
 - There may be slow because needs 4 seconds to remove 1 following.
 You can delete `sleep` command to make it faster.
-But you may not unfollow some users, and the codewars site may block you (I tried and it block me 3 - 4 times).
+But you may not unfollow some users, and the codewars site may block you.
-- When the following is less than 15, you should remove them by yourself.
+- When the following is less than 15, you have to remove them by yourself.
 (Sorry for that :<)